jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 ambitious women for our lower birth rate, but facts do not bear this out.
 A New York Times survey that aimed to answer the riddle of falling birth rates found that most women reached the end of their childbearing years having had _fewer_ children than they wanted.
-While money was blamed for some of this, there were two other factors that were just as critical:
+While money was blamed for some of this, there were two other factors that were even more critical:
 * Inability to find a ready spouse in their childbearing years
 * Getting married too late to have the number of children they wanted Given that dating is now no longer focused on marriage and family formation as an end result, it is no surprise that marriage and family formation has gotten more difficult.

-Women have an impossible situation, given that so many men have been conditioned to regard long-term committment as optional once a relationship is engaged.
-Most men have a different sort of problem.
-The less-attractive or less successful men in their twenties instead must guard against the unrealistic expectations of romantic success, of both themselves an others.
-Given that men of all ages wish to date the only women they are reasonably suited to date, it is likely many men will fail at dating.
+Just as current sexual mores pose problems for women seeking committed relationships, most men have a problem, of a different sort.
+The less-attractive or less successful men in their twenties instead must guard against unrealistic expectations of romantic success by both themselves an others.
+Given that men of all ages wish to date the only women they are compatible to date, it is likely many men will fail at dating.
-Men who want actually want to form families with children are in an extremely competitive dating environment, since their prospects are limited to the most desired mates: women young enough to bear children.
-Men who fail to meet the popular
-"sorting criteria" - minimum height, minimum income and natural hair, things all readily searchable on dating sites - can easily find themselves locked out of the dating market until their mid-thirties, when they finally get a second look from older women discarded by their playboy boyfriends.
+Those men who sincerely want to form families with children are in an extremely competitive dating environment, since their prospects are limited to women young enough to bear children: the most desired women.
+Men who fail to meet the popular "sorting criteria" - minimum height, minimum income and natural hair, things all readily searchable on dating sites - can easily find themselves locked out of the dating market until their mid-thirties, when they finally get a second look from older women.
 Should such a man be fortunate enough to finally engage in marriage, they are looking at a small or no family.
-Adding insult to injury, this fact is completely unrecognized in the popular press, and seems to bewilder many attractive people, who presume that the fact single women still exist unpaired is proof enough that the unhappy dateless men merely have an attitude problem and just need to get their act together.
+Adding insult to injury, this fact is completely unrecognized in the popular press, and seems to bewilder many attractive people, who presume that the fact single women still exist unpaired is proof enough that the unhappy dateless men not in relationships are all contemptible incels with attitude problems who just need to get their act together.

 The advice given
 to unhappy singles by defenders of the sexual revolution, the psychologists, advice columnists and dating consultants (yuck), does not factor in these dynamics, which mirrors the problems of the gender mismatch for those seeking casual sex.
-The resulting recommendations are tone-deaf and unworkable.
+The resulting recommendations are tone-deaf and ineffective.
 Men are widely told that their problem is they need to "increase their confidence" and approach a lot more women, even be pushy - in spite of the fact so many women are tired of being approached in that fashion and frequently find it necessary to be as rude as possible to ward off the most persistent suitors.
-Women frustrated with their single life are told to "take a break from dating" - which is something they can easily do so long as they are culling through bland "nice guys" from the internet, but may have difficulty with if someone particularly attractive and persistent comes along.
-Leading to repeating the romantic relationship with an attractive man who is not suitable relationship material.
+Women frustrated with their single life are told to "take a break from dating" - which is something they can easily do so long as they are culling through bland "nice guys" from the internet, but is advice they may have trouble sticking to if someone particularly attractive and persistent comes along.
+Leading to repeating the romantic cycle with an attractive man who is not suitable relationship material.
 Both men and women are generally told to "stop being picky," i.e. have physical relationships with people you have no desire for, a piece